microsoft/jacdac-ts/README.md

 nav to http://127.0.0.1:3001
 ```

-### JACDAC+MakeCode
+### Jacdac+MakeCode

-Open the multi editor to test MakeCode devices with the JACDAC view.
-You can select to run JACDAC and/or MakeCode on localhost/web from the drop downs.
+Open the multi editor to test MakeCode devices with the Jacdac view.
+You can select to run Jacdac and/or MakeCode on localhost/web from the drop downs.

 ```
 https://makecode.com/multi?jacdac=1&localhost=1